Noise-Robust Estimation of Quantum Observables in Noisy Hardware

-For ZNE, we used a single-exponential fit.
-The implementation of the method from \ocite{Urbanek_2021} employed the same noise-canceling circuit as the estimation circuit introduced in their work.
-For CDR and vnCDR, we generated $40$ near-Clifford training circuits by replacing approximately $90\%$ of the non-Clifford gates in the target circuits with Clifford gates, following the procedure in \cite{Czarnik_2021}.
-Additional details on the implementation of CDR and vnCDR are provided in the Supplementary Information.
-Across all cases, we consistently find that NRE significantly outperforms all other error mitigation methods, achieving the lowest residual bias and demonstrating superior accuracy in estimating the ideal expectation value.
+For ZNE, we use a single-exponential fit.
+The implementation of the method of \ocite{Urbanek_2021} uses the same noise-canceling circuit as the estimation circuit introduced in that work.
+For CDR and vnCDR, we generate $40$ near-Clifford training circuits by replacing approximately $90\%$ of the non-Clifford gates in the target circuit with Clifford gates, following Ref.~\cite{Czarnik_2021}.